Alaska

 # [1] 2.475972e-05

-When time-series residuals are available, we recommend that you estimate spatial parameters with fitCor() and fitGLS(), rather than fitGLS_opt().
-In simulation studies, using fitCor() with fitGLS() often has better statistical performance than using fitGLS_opt().
+When time-series residuals are available, we recommend estimating spatial parameters with fitCor() and fitGLS(), rather than fitGLS_opt().
+The former typically has better statistical performance than the latter.
 See ?fitGLS_opt() for more information about this function and its use.

 Hypothesis testing

-The purpose of the tools provided by remotePARTS is to test map-level hypotheses about spatiotemporal data sets.
+Ultimately, the purpose of the tools provided by remotePARTS is map-level hypotheses testing.
 In this example, we will test 3 hypotheses using 3 different GLS models.
-Note that these hypothesis are framed as regression-style problems; indeed, fitGLS() is essentially regression with spatially autocorrelated random errors.

 Intercept-only model